Theory and interpretability of Quantum Extreme Learning Machines: a Pauli-transfer matrix approach: PTM analysis for a unitary quantum channel

-For separable quantum channels, the PTM factorizes as $T=\bigotimes_{j=1}^n T_j$ into single-qubit PTMs $T_j$.
+For separable (product) quantum channels, the PTM factorizes as $T=\bigotimes_{j=1}^n T_j$ into single-qubit PTMs $T_j$.
 The action of a local unitary is discussed in \cref{app_PTM_unitary}.
 To understand and optimize a QELM with general nonlocal quantum channels, we must analyze the full PTM [\cref{eq_qelm_ptm,eq_Kraus_rep_T}].
-The optimization can be split into several subtasks that define the fundamental reconstruction problem in (quantum) reservoir computing \cite{innocenti_potential_2023,martinez-pena_inputdependence_2025,cindrak_engineering_2025,vetrano_state_2025}: \begin{enumerate} \item Decide which types of features $\phi_r$ are required to learn the dataset.
-For example, learning the flow map of a Markovian dynamical system typically requires low-order polynomial features.
-For harmonic time series and non-Markovian data, linear delay features are needed to capture temporal dependencies.
-Results like in \cref{tab:enc_proj} can aid systematic reservoir design. \item Select suitable measurement observables $P_k$.
+We focus in the following on the unitary case.
+The optimization can be split into several subtasks that define the fundamental reconstruction problem in (quantum) reservoir computing with explicit feature maps \cite{innocenti_potential_2023,martinez-pena_inputdependence_2025,cindrak_engineering_2025,vetrano_state_2025}: \begin{enumerate} \item Decide which types of features $\{\phi_r\}$ are best suited to learn the dataset.
+For example, non-Markovian time series (including harmonic signals) require delay coordinates \cite{so_linear_2005,vaseghi_advanced_2008}, whereas Markovian dynamical systems can already be modeled by instantaneous monomial features.
+While commonly used encodings support universal function approximation \cite{chen_learning_2019,chen_temporal_2020,goto_universal_2021,martinez-pena_quantum_2023,monzani_universality_2024,gonon_universal_2025}, they can differ in their approximation errors, generalization behavior \cite{caro_encodingdependent_2021,schuld_effect_2021,peters_generalization_2022}, or robustness during autoregressive rollout. \item Select suitable measurement observables $\{P_k\}$.
 Ideally, the Heisenberg-evolved observables $P_k\ut{(H)}(t)$ have strong overlap with the observable $P_r$ generating the desired feature $\phi_r$ [see \cref{eq_Kraus_rep_T}].
 One possibility to achieve this is to determine an optimal measurement operator $M^*$ via primal or dual optimization, which can then be further expanded into a set of rotated Pauli-Z operators \cite{gross_kernelbased_2026}.
 Another possibility is temporal multiplexing \cite{fujii_harnessing_2017,cindrak_enhancing_2024,cindrak_krylov_2025,steinegger_predicting_2025}, discussed further in the PTM framework below (see \cref{sec_op_spread}). \item When the available measurement operations are restricted, one must tune the quantum channel $\Ecal$ and the readout layer such that the desired features $\phi_r$ become \emph{decodable}.
 Strict decodability means that, for each such $\phi_r$, there exists a weight vector $\wv_r$ such that $\wv_r T_\Ecal \phiv \propto \phi_r$ (see \cref{sec_Pauli_decoding}).
 In practice, decodability in the statistical sense (as a correlation) and within a certain error tolerance is often sufficient, since the features needed for typical training tasks can usually be approximated on limited domains from the available Pauli features (see \cref{sec_input_decod}).
 We will show that temporal multiplexing directly enhances decodability by increasing the operator support. \end{enumerate}